 Cognitive dissonance is what happens when we hold two disparate ideas or competing belief systems to be equally true.

+Cognitive dissonance creates psychic discomfort, so humans have become masters at avoiding it.
 To avoid cognitive dissonance, we generally choose to accept one belief system over another, or receive information from one source but not another.
 One example of this is that most people either watch Fox News or MSNBC, but not both.
-Watching both can feel as if you were watching news from two completely different but parallel universes.
 Sometimes we can’t do this, however, such as when children receive two different messages from two parents who each hold equal authority.
+In that case, we often choose one over the other.

 Cognitive dissonance only occurs when we encounter a conflict between two deeply held, or core beliefs.
 The less deeply we hold a certain belief – like one sports team being superior to another – the less likely we are to experience cognitive dissonance.
 The more loosely we hold certain beliefs, the easier we may find it to switch between belief systems depending on who we are around.
 This is called code switching.